hyphacoop/distributed.press/index.md

+*We’re soon launching [COMPOST](https://compost.digital), a magazine about the digital commons, telling stories about people building the Internet as a shared resource.
+The new site is coming soon so stay tuned!*

 ## Our Vision

-We are building the _Distributed Press_—a beginner friendly, open-source publishing tool for the distributed web.
+We are building the _Distributed Press_ — a beginner friendly, open-source publishing tool for the distributed web.
 Aiming to empower authors, _Distributed Press_ utilizes the distributed web to amplify free expression worldwide, while exposing sources of misinformation.

 We all have a sense of the wide-ranging and complex issues facing publishing today: political censorship, disinformation, walled gardens, and the [decline of independent media][decline of independent media].
 Yet the solutions to these challenges remain unclear.
 Working with authors, audiences, and distributed web communities, we hope to co-develop new tools, in order to make publishing fair, democratic, and dignified for all.